-What Contributes to the Inability in Resolving Complex Trauma and PTSD
+What Contributes to the Inability to Resolve Complex Trauma and PTSD?

 We have different levels of being from which we act, react or interact.
-More denser states like; fear, sorrow, seeking gratification, insecurity, depression etcetera and ‘higher’ vibration states like; attunement, affection, compassion, autonomy, love, clarity etcetera.
+There are the more dense states such as fear, sorrow, seeking gratification, insecurity, and depression; and “higher” vibration states like attunement, affection, compassion, autonomy, love, and clarity.

 Catharsis means a strong emotional release.
-In many modalities of psycho-therapy it is encouraged practice to bring the person to a point of emotional releasement, in the hope that the shift will be lasting and not just temporary.
-While emotional releasement can be very beneficial there are some pitfalls to be wary of.
+In many modalities of psychotherapy, it is an encouraged practice to bring the person to a point of emotional releasement, in the hope that the shift will be lasting and not just temporary.
+While emotional releasement can be very beneficial, there are some pitfalls to be wary of.

-For someone who is not ‘in touch’ with their felt sense, a catharsis can lead to overwhelming feelings of being in danger.
-This may also involve a sense of shame toward oneself for losing ‘control’ through angry words of rejection toward the therapist.
-This thereby overrides the desired effect of emotional integration and re-organization.
+For someone who is not “in touch” with their felt sense, a catharsis can lead to overwhelming feelings of being in danger.
+This may also involve a sense of shame towards the self for losing “control” through angry words of rejection toward the therapist.
+This thereby overrides the desired effect of emotional integration and reorganization.

-For another who is more ’emotionally’ rather than intellectually ‘wired’, a catharsis will be fully embraced and even indulged in.
+For someone who is more “emotionally” rather than intellectually “wired”, a catharsis will be fully embraced and even indulged in.
 The release provides a high, which is the desired outcome.
-At first sight this type of release is deceptive; as it appears that there is a shift towards emotional integration and re-organization.
-The reality however, is that a release of this kind may often lead to a re-building of the original emotional charge.
-This in turn can lead to addiction, attachment and emotional instability where there is a constant desire for releasement and consequent re-construction of the emotional charge.
+At first sight this type of release is deceptive, as it appears that there is a shift towards emotional integration and reorganization.
+The reality, however, is that a release of this kind may often lead to a rebuilding of the original emotional charge.
+This, in turn, can lead to addiction, attachment and emotional instability in which there is a constant desire for releasement and consequent reconstruction of the emotional charge.

-Unfortunately ‘to overcome’ is one of those expressions misused in a well meaning way, in addressing problems such as addiction or emotional issues.
-The assumption is that when an emotional state has been overcome it will be lasting.
-To overcome effectively means that you generate enough energy to temporarily cancel out a certain state of mind or to be in a ‘higher’ vibratory state of mind altogether where a ‘lower’ state is not perceptible anymore.
+Unfortunately, “to overcome” is one of those expressions misused in a well-meaning way in addressing problems such as addiction or emotional issues.
+The assumption is that when an emotional state has been overcome, that the recovery will last.
+To overcome effectively means that you generate enough energy to temporarily cancel out a certain state of mind or to be in a “higher” vibratory state of mind altogether in which a “lower” state is no longer perceptible.

-For example feelings of fear and depression can be canceled out or be suppressed by vigorous exercise, spiritual practices, meditation or yoga.
-However when applied in such a manner they merely serve as a prop.
+For example, feelings of fear and depression can be canceled out or suppressed by vigorous exercise, spiritual practices, meditation or yoga; however, these outlets merely serve as a prop.
 The moment there are stresses and a drop in energy level, the issues of fear and depression resurface.

 Someone who suffers dejection and low self-esteem might, in an attempt to overcome, try to please and interact with others in order to be accepted.
 When expectations are not met – for example someone sees the falseness in this kind of behavior and refuses to budge or be flattered – feelings of low self-esteem and dejection will resurface.

-Lastly certain psycho-therapeutic modalities that move very quickly through denser states and bring the person into a ‘higher’ vibratory state can give the sensation that there has been a shift.
-Again when the energy levels drop emotional issues resurface.
+Lastly certain psycho-therapeutic modalities that move very quickly through denser states and bring the person into a “higher” vibratory state can give the impression that there has been a shift, but when the energy levels drop, emotional issues resurface.

 Focusing, in a sense, is still part of the mindset that tries to overcome.
 I am emphasizing focusing here as I want to make a distinction between awareness, which is non-dual, and focusing or concentrating.